 I love tomatoes!
 Tomato soup is probably my favorite soup and has been since I was a young girl.
 But I’m a girl who likes a lot of variety in my food.
 One tomato soup recipe is just not enough!
 Recently, I have been looking online for vegan and grain-free recipes and found three vegan soup recipes that turned out really well this week.
 This roasted tomato soup has fresh corn kernels as the substance that thickens the soup and makes it creamy rather than by using dairy.
 It is a wonderful alternative to the traditional Tomato Basil soups with cream added at the end.
 I also love the idea of roasting the tomatoes to give them additional flavor.

-Here’s a close up look at this delicious soup.
+Here’s a close up so you can see the texture of this delicious soup.

 Here’s what I did.

 I started with several pounds of tomatoes.
 Slice tomatoes.
 Sprinkle olive oil over top the tomatoes.
 I used about 3+ tablespoons.
 Sprinkle with thyme until well-covered.
 I used about 1 1/2 tsp. thyme.
 Sprinkle with Kosher salt.
 I used about a tablespoon.
 Bake at 350 for about 45 minutes.